St. Peter's College, Oxford University

 Meet Your IFSA-Butler TeamIFSA-Butler has a dedicated team of staff who are here to help students prepare for their program in England:

-Program Advisor Beth Ehrsam assists with the application process and is here to answer program, cultural and academic questions before departure.
+Senior Program Advisor Beth Ehrsam assists with the application process and is here to answer program, cultural and academic questions before departure.
 Beth can be reached at the email link above or at 800-858-0229, ext.
 9279.
-Beth has been with the Institute for Study Abroad for the past three years.
+Beth has been with the Institute for Study Abroad since 2008.
 Beth spent her junior year studying abroad at Trinity College Dublin with IFSA-Butler and now enjoys being on the other side of the application process advising students during the application and pre-departure process.

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.